DianaM153/Data-Analysis-Portfolio/Excel/README.md

 *Outliers - Focused on the economic indicators

 *We then do a regional comparison using pivot tables to summarize, we can clearly see that;

   Sub-Saharan Africa has the lowest GDP, Lowest access to basic services and the highest rates of unemployment

+*Using Pivot table we do a summary to see changes in access to basic services and unemploment rates over time and also visualize the changes using a line chart, from our observation we can see that there are no significant changes over time.